 An informative checklist for estimating IWA workshop costs is provided in SI.10.

-The workshop secretariat and the proposer shall designate the chair of the workshop.
+The workshop secretariat and the proposer shall designate the Chair of the workshop.

 SI.3 Announcement

 Once the workshop secretariat and the proposer have agreed on a date and venue for the first meeting of the workshop, these shall be communicated to the ISO member bodies.
 These details shall be further announced by the workshop secretariat, the ISO Central Secretariat and by any other interested member bodies in the most appropriate way(s) to achieve the widest possible circulation (e.g. a publicly accessible website).
 This may include a number of different announcement options and media, but the intent is to ensure that the broadest range of relevant interested parties worldwide are informed of the workshop and have the opportunity to attend.